TZstatsADS/Spring2020-Project3-group11/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed to this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 + Guo, Junyan: He is the group leader.
-He was in charge of writing main.rmd document.
+He was in charge of writing main.rmd document and function related R ducuments such as test.R, train.R, tune.R and cross_validation.R.
 He conducted the baseline model(including tuning), xgboost model and adaboost model.
 He also took part in feature extraction.

 + Chen, Shuxin: She built models of multinomial logistic regression, SVM and RandomForest and tuned parameters in these models.
 She was in charge of writing README.md file and also joined feature extraction part.